• Skip to primary navigation

 1. Gently warm the ingredients for easier mixing.
 If the peanut butter you use is solid at room temperature, I recommend gently warming the ingredients in the microwave or on the stovetop until they are easy to mix.

 2. Only use ¾ for the marinade, and save the rest.
-This is super important, because that extra brush of peanut sauce at the end of cooking really takes this chicken satay recipe to the next level!
+This is important, because brushing the extra sauce over the skewers during grilling adds a lot of flavor.

 I recommend marinating the chicken in the satay peanut sauce for at least 30 minutes, or up to 6 hours in the refrigerator.
 You want to ensure that the flavor fully infuses the chicken before grilling!